theKwabena/usermanagementfastapi/README.md

 * Now you can open your browser and interact with these URLs:

-Backend, JSON based web API based on OpenAPI: http://localhost/api/

-Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/docs
+Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost:8000/docs

-Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost/redoc
+Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost:8000/redoc

 **Note**: The first time you start your stack, it might take a minute for it to be ready.
 While the backend waits for the database to be ready and configures everything.
 You can check the logs to monitor it.